The Churn Dash is a terrific little quilt block for beginning quilters to make.

 A perfect choice for a scrappy quilt or a bee block exchange!

 Pictured here is the block based on a 3x3 grid with two fabrics.

 To learn how to make this 3x3 version, go to the Churn Dash quilt block tutorial.
 Instructions are included for 5 different sizes.
 Eight different variations.

 This next version (below) of the Churn Dash is based on a 5x5 grid and is called the Monkey Wrench.

-You can see that the center patch in the sides and center of the block are half the size of the corner units.
+You can see that the center patch in the sides and center of the block are half the width and height of the corner units.

 To learn how to make this 5x5 version, go to the Monkey Wrench Quilt Block tutorial.
 Instructions are included for 4 different sizes.